-Regarding the relativity, there is a formula that drives how much GST is provided to each State.
+When determining the relativity (the share of the pool), there is a formula that drives how much GST is provided to each State.
 Under this formula, the following events can lead to a changed share to New South Wales:

 - changes to New South Wales' own-source revenue, relative to other States - a change in the Commonwealth's assessment of how much expenditure New South Wales needs, compared to other States - a change to National Agreement and National Partnership payments relative to other States.